10 Surprising Side Effects Of Corn

 1. Allergic Reactions

-Consuming corn can lead to allergies and symptoms like rashes on the skin, swelling of the mucous membrane, vomiting, etc. Many people also suffer from asthma attacks and anaphylaxis after eating corn (1).
+Many people also suffer from asthma attacks and anaphylaxis after eating corn (1).
 The main reason behind the allergies is the ingestible protein present in the corn.

 2. Risk Of Pellagra

 Corn is a staple food of many people.
 If you consume corn in high amounts, then you are at the risk of pellagra (2).
 Pellagra is nothing but a deficiency of vitamins, especially niacin in the body.
-Corn is deficient in amino acids (lysinei XAn essential amino acids that helps in growth and tissue repair.
+Corn is deficient in amino acids (lysinei An essential amino acids that helps in growth and tissue repair.
 It assists in the absorption of calcium by the body. and tryptophan) and niacin, which help to protect the body from pellagra.
 If corn forms the major chunk of your diet, then make sure that you supplement your diet with vitamin-rich foods to prevent pellagra.

 3. Not Good For Diabetics